 The last might be a bit overstated but certainly worth considering.

 I have a few final words about Dvořák because he had some rather curious obsessions.
 The first is that for much of his life he was a train spotter.
 Some say that was because the construction of the railway connecting Prague with Dresden passed through Nelahozeves when he was four or five years old.
 You can read about that in more detail here.
-Regarding his fascination with trans, he once said,
+Regarding his fascination with trains, he once said,

 It comprises so many parts, so many different components, and each has its own importance, each has its proper place.
 Even the smallest bolt is where it is meant to be and fastens something together!
 Everything has its purpose and role and the result is astounding.
 This engine is then set on its railway track, they pour coal and water into it, a man pulls a small lever and then the big ones start to move and, even though the carriages weigh several thousand hundredweight, the engine speeds along with them like a hare.
 I’d give all my symphonies if I could have invented the locomotive!

-No money but lunch at Mincovna
+No money but lunch at Mincovna.

 After our visit to the Dvorak Museum, we returned to Old Town and marched down to Staroměstské náměstí or Old Town Square where we had a group lunch at a restaurant called Mincovna which, as nearly as I could work out from good old Google translate means “mint” but in the sense of a place where money is fashioned rather than meaning the plant (which is máta).
 I had the good fortune to sit with Jana where I learned how to order jedno malé pivo – or a small beer – and the proper way to make a toast.
 I knew the words – Na zdraví – but not the gesture of tapping glasses against each other then on the table.
 Potato mushroom soup and cauliflower latkes accompanied my jedno malé pivo.